shravya-nallamilli/shravya-nallamilli/README.md

 **shravya-nallamilli/shravya-nallamilli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 Graduated in Data Analytics Skills from a 12-week Bootcamp by The Skills Network.
+- 🌱 Graduated in Data Analytics from a 12-week Bootcamp by The Skills Network.
 - 💞️ Completed a Python & Apps Course with Code First Girls.
 - 👀 Aspiring to work in the Marketing and Tech industry.
 - 🌱 Always working on projects to build my portfolio.